azodichr/Tetraselmis_project/Genome_Assembly_Notes.md

 <pre><code>$ cd /usr/share/Modules/modulefiles/bio
 $ mkdir Canu
 $ cd Canu
-$ vim 1.4                           #Copy format from another module file.
-Just be sure to change the appfile, app, ver!
+$ vim 1.4                           #Copy from another module file.
+Change the appfile, app, ver, and the path to the bin (the first prepend-path line - note any lines after that can be removed unless they are needed by the new module).
 $ cp 1.4 canu
 # Go back to modulefiles dir (cd ../../)
 $ vim UpdateBioModules.sh           # Add "cp bio/Canu/canu ."